edoardottt/pwdsafety/README.md

   - `git clone https://github.com/edoardottt/pwdsafety.git`

-- Scilla has external dependencies, so they need to be pulled in:
+- pwdsafety has external dependencies, so they need to be pulled in:

   - `go get`